kvanhoorn/brewbuddy-azure/README.md

 # Brewbuddy Azure
-Create a BrewBuddy (BrouwHulp) Azure Debian VM with VNC
+Create a BrewBuddy (BrouwHulp) Azure Debian VM with VNC and Dropbox

 ## Infra
 * Deploy Debian 10 VM with 2vcpu, 16GiB MEM and a Premium SSD of 64GB